terrario-js/terrario/docs/api.md

 ## T.notMatch(parser: Parser): Parser
 Stability: Stable

 Generates a new parser to continue if the match fails.
+(Negative lookahead)
 The generated parser does not consume input.

 ```ts